Cardano was created by Charles Hoskinson, a co-founder of Ethereum, in response to challenges faced by Bitcoin and Ethereum.

-But just like in the DC universe, there are plenty of other superheroes in the crypto space.
-Coins like Solana or Cardano might be in the shadow of BTC and ETH but they’re starting to emerge on their own.
+And just like in the Marvel or DC universes, there are plenty of other superheroes in the crypto space.
+Coins like Cardano might be in the shadow of BTC and ETH but they’ve started to emerge on their own.

 A society grows great when old men plant trees in whose shade they know they shall never sit.